 Terrace campus is thirty acres of beautifully landscaped grounds nestled in the surrounding mountain ranges and approximately five kilometres from downtown.
 The Terrace campus is located on the traditional unceded territory of the Kitsumkalum First Nation.

 With a multitude of walking and biking trails and public transit nearby, downtown is easily accessible to students living on and off campus.
 For on campus housing we have a brand new building named Wii Gyemsiga Siwilaawksat, which translates to "where learners are content or comfortable", that houses up to 112 students.

 Featuring a full service cafeteria with food prepared by students and professional chefs of our culinary programs, the facility is open for breakfast, lunch or dinner.
 Many special events are also hosted here throughout the year.
 The Cedar Café is also located at the Terrace campus and offers daily food and coffee specials and ample studying space.

 With a recent renewal of our trades training building our students have modern facilities, increased study space and technological improvements to prepare for in-demand careers in the trades.
 The Cedar building also hosts an airy, light commons area with added study space, breakout rooms and funky furniture.
 You’ll also find the campus library there.

-The campus yurt is located in the middle of the campus courtyard and serves as teaching lab and innovative space for our classes and meeting space for our campus and wider community.
+The campus yurt is located in the middle of the campus courtyard and serves as a teaching lab and innovative space for our classes and meeting space for our campus and wider community.